Jane1010/Documentation/src/content/docs/reference/rest.md

 * Result (string) - Returns a string with any errors related to this command.

+### SetBlinking

+**Available for Misty II Only**

+Turns eye blinking on or off.

+When blinking is turned on, Misty changes her display image to show the blink image on screen at a random interval.

+**Note:**

+Endpoint: POSt &lt;robot-ip-address&gt;/api/blink

+Parameters

+* blink (bool) - Passing a value of `true` turns blinking on, and passing `false` turns blinking off.
+By default, blinking is turned on at startup.

 ### SetFlashlight

 **Available for Misty II Only**